-10.1.1 All tests for checking the quality of the gas cylinder shall be carried out at the completion of cylinder manufacture, i.e. at any stage after the heat treatment.
+10.1.1 All tests for checking the quality of the gas cylinder shall be carried out on material from finished cylinders.
+Each cast of steel shall be represented by a set of batch test results (see 3.1).

 For the purposes of batch testing, the manufacturer shall provide the inspector with: